 1. Low-Quality Data Makes Lead Scoring Difficult

 Lead scoring is at the center of some of the most successful B2B marketing campaigns.
-Knowing where to focus your attention and identify what stage of the buying process individual leads are in is critical for optimization.
+Knowing where to focus your attention and being able to identify what stage of the buying process individual leads are in, is critical for optimization.
 However, 79% of B2B marketers have not established lead scoring within their marketing operations.

 Lead scoring relies heavily on your ability to collect accurate data from prospects.
 You need to collect enough data to gain a complete picture of each prospect to score them accurately.
 You can’t use what you don’t collect.
-In the effort to scale the data that you collect, make sure that you don’t sacrifice data quality in your HubSpot databases.
+But it’s critical to make sure that you don’t sacrifice data quality in your HubSpot databases in your effort to scale the data you collect.

 Duplicate HubSpot records can make lead scoring difficult.
 Sometimes, the same lead will get scored twice and receive two completely different scores.
-Then, when a salesperson is assigned that lead, their approach will be dictated by which record they had assigned to them.
+Then, when a salesperson is assigned that lead, their approach will be dictated by which record they were assigned.
 Beyond that, the wrong record might receive updates.
-This can make it difficult to track and identify relevant companies in your HubSpot database and result in lost sales.
+This can make it difficult to track and identify relevant companies in your HubSpot database—resulting in lost sales.

 Errors in your data mean errors in the scores that you assign to leads and accounts.
-What if a company’s estimated annual revenue was incorrectly entered as a substantially lower amount in your HubSpot companies database?
-All associated leads with that company would then have incorrect scores, due to the lower revenue opportunity.
+What if a company’s estimated annual revenue was incorrectly entered?
+If the amount listed in the Hubspot database was substantially lower than the company’s revenue, all associated leads would have incorrect scores, due to the lower revenue opportunity.

 It’s impossible to quantify the cost of missing out on these leads without a full data quality audit.
-Even then, data quality requires consistent efforts to maintain.
-Investing in data quality assurance for your HubSpot data means drawing attention from your teams, investing in tools, and working to improve how you collect that data.
+Even then, you can’t maintain data quality without consistent effort.
+Improving data quality assurance for your HubSpot data means a large time commitment from your teams, investing in tools, and working to improve how you collect that data.

 2. Deep Personalization Requires Confidence in Your Data

-Personalization has never been more important than it is today and its usage will only grow as time goes on.
+Personalization has never been more important than it is today, and its usage will only grow as time goes on.
 Companies are working toward deeper, more data-rich personalization based on the actions that their customers take all the time.
-HubSpot builds deep personalization into all of their features, allowing you to speak directly and specifically to your customers about their problems and needs.
+HubSpot builds deep personalization into all of its features, allowing you to speak directly and specifically to your customers about their problems and needs.

-It’s become so prevalent that modern customers expect it.
-78% of customers will only engage offers if they have been personalized based on their previous engagements with a company.
-Customers have become increasingly annoyed with traditional non-personalized messaging.
+Such personalization has become so prevalent that modern customers expect it.
+In fact, 78% of customers will only engage with offers if they have been personalized and reflect their previous engagements with a company.

 With that data, there needs to be a certain level of confidence.
 The only thing worse than not using personalization in HubSpot marketing campaigns is doing it and getting it wrong.
 Without confidence in your data, you can’t leverage opportunities to inject data into your campaigns.

-Without accurate data that you have confidence in, you’ll have a hard time designing fully formed personalization campaigns that reach their potential.
+If you don’t have confidence in your data, you’ll have a hard time designing fully-formed personalization campaigns that fulfill their potential.

 3. Inaccurate Marketing Data Negatively Impacts Brand Perception

-Inaccurate marketing data doesn’t just affect your bottom line, it also negatively impacts the perception of your brand.
+Inaccurate marketing data doesn’t just affect your bottom line.
+It also negatively impacts the perception of your brand.
 Imagine being shown marketing that has been “personalized” but uses inaccurate data.
 Maybe an email calls you by the wrong name.
-Or worse, calls you “[firstname].”
-They could address you by the wrong job title, or say that you work for the wrong company.
+Or worse, it calls you “[firstname].”
+The communication could address you by the wrong job title, or associate you with the wrong company.
 Wouldn’t that affect your opinion of the brand?

 Those early impressions of your brand stick.
-Once a customer develops a negative opinion of your brand, 70% of customers will avoid buying your products.
+Once customers develop a negative opinion of your brand, 70% of customers will avoid buying your products.

-When prospects receive ads that incorrectly use personalization data or fail to deliver their message in a way that resonates, it can be a frustrating experience for customers.
-Additionally, dirty HubSpot CRM data can cause sales reps to reach out to prospects using inaccurate data to drive their engagements, derailing conversations and killing conversion rates.
+When prospects receive ads that incorrectly use personalization data or fail to deliver their message in a way that resonates, it can be a frustrating experience.
+Additionally, dirty HubSpot CRM data can cause sales reps to reach out to prospects using inaccurate data to drive their engagements, derailing conversations, and killing conversion rates.
 The impact of bad data flows throughout an organization.
 It’s never isolated to a single campaign or issue.

 Steps Companies Can Take to Protect Themselves

 Bad CRM data can seriously impede your marketing and sales campaigns.
-Luckily, companies with dirty data aren’t stuck forever.
-There are steps that you can take to rectify your current data quality problems and put yourself in a position to mitigate them moving forward.
-These steps include:
+Luckily, companies don’t have to be stuck with dirty data forever.
+You can take steps to rectify your current data quality problems and put yourself in a position to mitigate them moving forward:

 - Launch a comprehensive HubSpot data audit.
-You can make all of the changes to your processes that you want to avoid future data quality issues, but you have to start by identifying and fixing current issues with your HubSpot CRM data.
-Using a tool like Insycle’s Data Health Assessment that surfaces 30+ common types of issues in your customer data can give you a clean slate moving forward.
+You can make all of the changes to your processes that you want to avoid future data quality issues, but you still have to start by identifying and fixing current issues in your HubSpot CRM data.
+Using a tool like Insycle’s Data Health Assessment, which surfaces 30+ common types of issues in your customer data, can give you a clean slate moving forward.

-- Schedule regular & ongoing data maintenance.
+- Schedule regular and ongoing data maintenance.
 Where there is data, there is a variance in the quality of that data.
-You will always have to maintain your data, make sure that you have the solutions and processes in place that facilitate ongoing improvement in your data quality.
-Insycle is a HubSpot customer data management solution that offers in-depth HubSpot data automation features that not only allow you to clean your database in a variety of ways, but schedule those same tasks to run automatically on a recurring basis.
-The system provides true data cleansing automation, ensuring that you always have a database with few errors and accurate data that you can rely on.
+You will always have to maintain your data, so make sure that you have solutions and processes in place that facilitate ongoing data quality improvement.
+Insycle is a HubSpot customer data management solution that offers in-depth HubSpot data automation features.
+These features allow you to clean your database in a variety of ways and schedule those same tasks to run automatically regularly.
+The system provides true data cleansing automation, ensuring that your database always contains accurate data that you can rely on.

 - Use software solutions to reduce manual editing and input.
 Human error is one of the biggest drivers of poor data quality.
-HubSpot offers numerous ways to streamline and automate data collection and reduce human error in manually entered data.
-Reduce and limit the amount of manual input from your customers and teams wherever you can.
-When it is unavoidable, use software solutions to help ensure conformity, catch duplicates, and identify other issues.
+HubSpot offers numerous ways to streamline and automate data collection and limit human error in manually entered data.
+Reduce the amount of manual input from your customers and teams wherever you can.
+When it is unavoidable, use software solutions to ensure conformity, catch duplicates, and identify other issues.

-By following these best practices, you put yourself in position to protect your data, improve data quality going forward, and ensure that you have confidence in your CRM data.
+By following these best practices, you put yourself in position to protect your data, improve data quality going forward, and maximize confidence in your CRM data.

 Clean, Quality Data Drives Better Results